Oh, you guys. I’ve been waiting nearly a year to hit publish on this blog post.

 Here’s the irony:

-It wasn’t until I became so blindly caught up in chasing down my corporate career — or living the life I thought I was supposed to — that I threw myself into a hobby to escape.
+It wasn’t until I became so blindly caught up in chasing down my corporate career — or living the life I thought I was supposed to — that I threw myself into my hobby to escape.

 Turns out, it’s what I was meant to do all along.